 Attending Another Sporting Event or Workout Setting

-Another activity that is extremely powerful for team bonding is to attend a sports event outside of their chosen sport.
+Another powerful team-building activity for athletes is to attend a sports event outside of their chosen sport.
 Or even a training session in another setting, or for another team.
 Most athletes flat out love sports, competing and another related to those things.
 Allowing them to see elements of their sport through a different lens is empowering for them and can also be extremely motivational.

 One of my former strength coaches took us on an annual weekend trip to a nearby military base, where my basketball teammates and I trained like military personnel for a day.
 It opened my eyes to A LOT, but most of all, to what true effort, work ethic and camaraderie is all about.
 Some of the events that I’ve used in the past include:

 Creativity is your friend here.
 As long as athletes can learn something from it, I think it’s a great idea to expose them to as many different experiences as possible.

 Last, but not least, is one of the best investments you can make as a strength coach.
 For about 60-bucks, you can get yourself a Spikeball kit and have a whole world of team-building at your fingertips.

 Again, athletes love to compete.
 It can be a game, video games, chess, karaoke, whatever - an athlete is going to want to win.
 Enter Spikeball.
 A 2v2 game played on a circular net with a semi-inflated bouncy ball can give you speed, agility, reaction time, hand-eye coordination… and it’s a great culture-building activity.
 It’s a no brainer.